Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

-For such a bipartite weighted and directed network, we expand the notion of an {\it interference mapping} from \cite{zigler_bipartite_2020}.
+For such a bipartite weighted and directed network, we expand the notion of an {\it interference mapping} from \cite{zigler_bipartite_2021}.
 Specifically, let $t_i^\top = (t_{i1}, t_{i2}, \ldots, t_{iJ})$ denote outcome-unit specific interference map for the $i^{th}$ outcome unit, with $t_{ij}$ quantifying the weighted connectedness between interventional unit $j$ and the outcomes defined at outcome unit $i$.
-The sample interference map can then be defined as $T = (t_1, t_2, \ldots, t_n)^\top$, an $N \times J$ matrix with (i,j) entry indicating the strength of influence of the $j^{th}$ interventional unit on the potential outcome for the $i^{th}$ outcome unit.
+The sample interference map can then be defined as $T = (t_1, t_2, \ldots, t_n)^\top$, an $n \times J$ matrix with (i,j) entry indicating the strength of influence of the $j^{th}$ interventional unit on the potential outcome for the $i^{th}$ outcome unit.
 In the power plant evaluation, the entries of $T$ are generated directly from HyADS simulations, representing the aforementioned source-receptor matrix.
-Note that this characterization of interference in the power plant setting is based only on wind fields and parcel movement trajectories, and is not affected by scrubber installations, that is, $T$ is fixed and not affected by $S$.
-Previous epidemiological investigations have not used $T$ directly, but collapsed over the rows of $T$ to define a single metric of total exposure (weighted by emissions) for each outcome unit, and then estimated associations between health outcomes and this metric \citep{henneman_accountability_2019, casey_improved_2020}.
-Retaining individual links between interventional units and outcome units in $T$ is differentiating priority of the methodology pursued here.
+Note that this characterization of interference in the power plant setting is based only on wind fields and parcel movement trajectories, and is not affected by scrubber installations, that is, the structure of $T$ does not depend on the treatment allocation $\vS$.